Dr Rose Martin

 Pauline Hiroti - Dance and youth at risk (co-supervision with AP Ann Sullivan)

-Kristie Mortimer - Dance in Prisons (co-supervision with AP Nicholas Rowe)
+Kristie Mortimer - Dance and intercultural competence (co-supervision with AP Nicholas Rowe)

 Teuila Hughes - Pacific Dance Education (co-supervision with AP Nicholas Rowe)